OWI in a Parked Car Another charge. Another real RESULT.

 OWI Defense: What counts as “Operating”?

 The term “operating” is defined by statute as manipulating or activating any control of a motor vehicle necessary to put the vehicle in motion.
-Whether you were “operating” a motor vehicle can become an issue in your OWI case in several ways.
+Whether you were “operating” a motor vehicle can become an issue in your Milwaukee OWI case in several ways.
 For instance, sometimes operating becomes an issue on an OWI case because police arrest an individual without personally witnessing the reported driving.
 In other cases, police come into contact with an individual in a parked vehicle and the question becomes whether the vehicle’s controls have been manipulated or activated.
 This includes leaving the car running to keep the heat on, putting the car in accessory mode to listen to music, and leaving the lights on even if the engine is turned off.

-If you think that “operating” may be an issue in your OWI case, it is important to hire an experienced OWI attorney with a record of success at litigating OWI defenses.
+If you think that “operating” may be an issue in your OWI case, it is important to hire an experienced OWI attorney in Milwaukee with a record of success at litigating OWI defenses.
 There are important nuances in OWI case law regarding “operating” a motor vehicle that can make or break your case and you need a skilled advocate to navigate them properly.

 “Why Did I Get an OWI for Sleeping in My Car?”